Netatalk/netatalk/doc/manual/Search.md

 while query execution is delegated to a backend selected per volume.

 You can select the backend with the volume option **spotlight backend**.
-If not set, the default is **localsearch** which is the backend currently considered stable and recommended for general use.
+If not set, the default is **cnid** which is the simple and lightweight backend that uses the Netatalk CNID database for filename search.

 Example:

     [Global]
     spotlight = yes

+    [Documents]
+    path = /srv/afp/docs
+    spotlight backend = cnid

     [Media]
     path = /srv/afp/media